Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30015-ntpw-no-connect-sql-server-reporting-server.md

 ### To correct this error

-1. Confirm that you have the required permissions to create a team project.
+1. Confirm that you have the required permissions to create a project.
 This includes the required permissions on each server that hosts Team Foundation Server, SharePoint Products, and SQL Server Reporting Services.
-For more information, see [Create a team project](../../../../accounts/create-team-project.md).
+For more information, see [Create a project](../../../../accounts/create-team-project.md).

 2. Contact your Team Foundation Server administrator to verify that the server configuration is correct.

 3. Contact the administrator for the SQL Server Reporting Services server {*name*} to confirm that the server is available on the network.

-4. If the server shows available on the network, review the team project creation log and follow any instructions provided.
+4. If the server shows available on the network, review the project creation log and follow any instructions provided.

      The log shows each action taken by the wizard at the time of the failure and may include additional details about the error.
 To open the log: